galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 To analyze the data, we will follow the ASaiM workflow and explain it step by step.
 ASaiM ({% cite batut2018asaim %}) is an open-source Galaxy-based workflow that enables microbiome analyses.
 Its workflow offers a streamlined Galaxy workflow for users to explore metagenomic/metatranscriptomic data in a reproducible and transparent environment.
 The ASaiM workflow has been updated by the **GalaxyP** team (University of Minnesota) to perform metatranscriptomics analysis of large microbial datasets.

-This workflow takes in paired-end datasets of raw shotgun sequences (in FastQ format) as an input and:
+The workflow described in this tutorial takes in paired-end datasets of raw shotgun sequences (in FastQ format) as an input and proceeds to:

 1. Preprocess
 2. Extract and analyze the community structure (taxonomic information)
 2. Extract and analyze the community functions (functional information)